Time off management

 Screenshot of time off request allowance being set back in CharlieHR software

-By simply having to approve or deny requests, you remove the need for extra paperwork and get automatic notifications when holiday requests clash – it's a great way to plan holidays for your small business.
+By simply having to approve or deny requests, Charlie removes the need for extra paperwork and manual calculations.
+The system sends automatic notifications when holiday requests clash, so it’s a great way to plan holidays for your team.

 Screenshot of overlapping time off being flagged by CharlieHR software